ministryofjustice/operations-engineering-kpi-dashboard-poc/README.md

 ├── data # 👈 Ignored by git - use this directory to store sensitive data you want to load locally (copy `example_data` for a starting point)
 │   └── support-stats.csv
 │   └── ...
-├── example-data # 👈 example data set, rename to data to so that app can use it └── docker-compose.yaml
+├── example-data # 👈 example data set, rename to data to so that app can use it └── grafana # 👈 Where all grafana configuration lives └── docker-compose.yaml
 ```